Rinnette/Getting_and_Cleaning_Data_Project/README.md

 ### Get the data
+The data used for this project is the UCI Human Activity Recognition dataset.
+A description can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The data for the project is in the form of a zipped file and can be obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The data is in the form of a zipped file and can be obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The following was done: